S-bazaz/nonlinear_ICA/README.md

 #### dataset creation

 Manage the segmentation of data in config_dataset.ini to create the datasets used to train and test the models, and run create_dataset.py
+In this section the number of segments and the number of points per segment are fixed for each dataset.

 #### TCL train

-Manage the TCL architectures in config_TCL.ini and run train_TCL.py
+Manage the TCL architectures in config_TCL.ini and run train_TCL.py for some (or all) datasets create above, the architecture parameters are fixed here.

 #### SVM Classification

-Manage the ICA subsampling and SVM grid search in config_classif.ini and run make_classif.py ICA is slow, so reduce the data by 50 if you don't have a week or a cluster.
+Manage the ICA subsampling and SVM grid search in config_classif.ini and run make_classif.py In this section the grid for SVM is choosen, as well as the desired columns to perform the classification and the window and stride for the averaging.
+ICA is slow, so reduce the data by 50 if you don't have a week or a cluster.

 #### Visualization of the results